apolzek/bashmarks/README.md

 # neosearch

-The favorite url search engine for people with bad memory :link:
+:mag_right: :link: The favorite url search engine for people with bad memory

+> Bookmarks are not an option

 ## cli mode

+run it locally
 ```sh
 cd cli/
 python3 -m venv .venv